 - Be located so that all structural timber is at least 150mm above external ground level (except for localised ramping at door openings).
-The use of a foundation kerb upstand may be an appropriate method to achieve this. - Be levelled to +/-5mm from datum. - Not overhang or be set back from the foundation edge by more than 10mm. - Be set out within +/-10mm in length and in line within +/-5mm, as defined by the timber frame drawings. - Diagonals should be within +/-5mm up to 10m, and +/-10mm for more than 10m.
+The use of a masonry foundation kerb upstand may be an appropriate method to achieve this as shown in Figure 8. - Internal and party wall timber sole plates should not be installed below internal finished floor level.
+The use of a masonry foundation kerb upstand may be an appropriate method to achieve this. - Be levelled to +/-5mm from datum. - Not overhang or be set back from the foundation edge by more than 10mm. - Be set out within +/-10mm in length and in line within +/-5mm, as defined by the timber frame drawings. - Diagonals should be within +/-5mm up to 10m, and +/-10mm for more than 10m.